Dick Williams: Boston Red Sox

 Williams decided to risk everything and impose discipline on his players.
-Before the season, Williams said "I honestly believe we'll win more games than we lose" — a bold statement for a club that had finished only a half-game from last place in 1966.
+Before the season, Williams said "I honestly believe we'll win more games than we lose"—a bold statement for a club that had finished only a half-game from last place in 1966.
 The only team with a worse record than the Red Sox was their arch-rival, the New York Yankees, who were headed in a downward spiral only two years after losing the 1964 World Series to the St. Louis Cardinals in seven games.

 In spring training, Williams instituted a dress code, vowed to relentlessly drill the players on the fundamentals, and he took the title of captain from team star Carl Yastrzemski.
 As then rookie Mike Andrews (who had played two years for Williams in Toronto) recalled, when Williams stripped Yastrzemski of this title, he said "'There's only one chief, and that's me.
 Everybody else is the Indians.'"
 Williams drilled players in fundamentals for hours.
 He issued fines for curfew violations, and insisted his players put the success of the team before their own.
 In Yastrzemski's words, "Dick Williams didn't take anything when he took over the club last spring ... to the best of my knowledge—and I would know if it had happened—no one challenged Williams all season."

 The Red Sox began 1967 playing better baseball and employing the aggressive style of play that Williams had learned with the Dodgers.
 Williams benched players for lack of effort and poor performance, and battled tooth and nail with umpires.
-Through the All-Star break, Boston fulfilled Williams' promise and played better than .500 ball, hanging close to the American League's four contending teams — the Detroit Tigers, Minnesota Twins, Chicago White Sox and California Angels.
+Through the All-Star break, Boston fulfilled Williams's promise and played better than .500 ball, hanging close to the American League's four contending teams—the Detroit Tigers, Minnesota Twins, Chicago White Sox and California Angels.
 Outfielder Carl Yastrzemski, in his seventh season with the Red Sox, transformed his hitting style to become a pull-hitter, eventually winning the 1967 AL Triple Crown, leading the league in batting average, home runs (tying Harmon Killebrew of the Twins with 44), and RBIs.